aintnorest/wargame/scenarios.md

 - Add applicable modifiers from:
   - Model special abilities
   - Scenario terrain effects
+  - If a team is has fewer points they gain half the difference round down up to a max of a 3 point bonus.
 - Highest total wins initiative
 - Ties are resolved by [suit order](coreRules.md#basic-luck-mechanic) or repeated flips until clear winner emerges

 ### 3. Scenario Selection
 - Each player secretly selects one scenario from shared list
-- Both scenarios are active unless identical
+- All scenarios are active unless identical
   - If same scenario chosen, only one copy is in play
 - Each player also selects a secondary goal
   - Regular games: Awards bonus victory points